-With the Nomad extension activated in Chrome you can access direct links to relevant articles and PDFs on websites such as PubMed, publisher websites, and Wikipedia, with the following icon:
+With the Nomad extension activated you can access direct links to eBooks, online articles and PDFs on websites such as PubMed, publisher websites, and Wikipedia using the following icon:

-A huge range of statistical resources can be found on the library's Company and Industry Guide, or try the following key databases:
+A huge range of statistical resources can be found on the library's Company and Industry Information Guide (see link to the guide above), or try the following key databases:

 Access to a wide range of video content through a number of key video databases, including: